N01-r0/messenger-cleaner-lsposed/README.md

 ## Precheck a Messenger build

-Most users can skip this section.

 This is only needed if you want to test compatibility from source before trusting a Messenger update.

 If you do not already have a local checkout, start with: